About this site: Conditions of use

-Inland Revenue may, at its discretion, suspend or restrict your access to this website or any part of it for any reason, including a breach of these conditions.
-Where the suspension is due to a breach of these conditions and in Inland Revenue’s reasonable opinion, the breach is not remedied or is not capable of being remedied, then Inland Revenue may, at its discretion, suspend your access indefinitely or terminate your access to this website.
+We may, at our discretion, suspend or restrict your access to this website or any part of it for any reason, including a breach of these conditions.
+Where the suspension is due to a breach of these conditions and in our reasonable opinion, the breach is not remedied or is not capable of being remedied, then we may, at our discretion, suspend your access indefinitely or terminate your access to this website.

 This website is governed by New Zealand law, and the Courts of New Zealand have exclusive jurisdiction.